-The Merriam-Powell Research Station (MPRS) provides affordable housing and research facilities to scientists and students conducting field research in northern Arizona.
-Additionally, the MPRS offers affordable day-long and overnight meeting and retreat facilities to educational, scientific, and environmental organizations, including Northern Arizona University (NAU) and other governmental entities.
+The Merriam-Powell Research Station (MPRS) primarily provides affordable housing and research facilities to scientists and students conducting field research in northern Arizona.
+Additionally, the MPRS offers affordable day-long and overnight meeting and retreat facilities to educational, scientific, non-profit, and governmental organizations, including NAU-affiliated groups.
 On the grounds of The Arboretum at Flagstaff, the MPRS is approximately 5 miles west of Flagstaff, Arizona.

-MPRS facilities are available for rental from April 1 to November 1, and may be available during the winter months with special arrangements.
-The facilities offered by MPRS include overnight housing, a large meeting room, and a basic lab.
+MPRS facilities are available for rental March 15 through November 1.
+The facilities offered by MPRS include overnight housing and a large meeting room.

 Housing: Two bunkrooms and a two-bedroom apartment provided housing to individuals or groups of up to 20 people in the main building.
-Amenities for overnight guests include high-speed, wireless internet; a full basic kitchen; and laundry facilities.
+From May 1 to September 30, two platform tents that can each comfortably accommodate four guests are also available by special arrangement.
+Amenities for overnight guests include wireless internet, a full basic kitchen and grill, and laundry facilities.
 A pillow and light blanket are provided, and linens and towels are available for an additional fee.

 Meeting Room: The meeting room can comfortably accommodate 30 people and as many as 40 people.
-Included in the rental price is the use of high-speed, wireless internet (wired connections also available); an LCD projector; computer; printer; and white boards.
-Access to a full basic kitchen is also available for day-long meetings.
+Included in the rental price is the use of wireless internet (wired connections also available), projector and screen, white boards, and access to a full basic kitchen.

 Meetings and Retreats